 by Petr Paščenko, Head of Data Science at Profinit

 In the last few years, I have seen several attempts to build a good data science/machine learning team both at Profinit as well as with our clients.
-Over time, I have observed a number of notorious anti-patterns, which tend to be very common in the field.
+Over time, I have observed several notorious anti-patterns, which tend to be very common in the field.
 Here are the three most noteworthy examples of such pitfalls:

 Being the first Data Scientist in your company means that you set standards for almost everything.
-What is data science about?
+What is data science?
 How should you work?
 What is the required skill set to do the job?

-If you are in a position of pioneering data science in a company and trying to build a team from scratch, you will often encounter a big bias in everything you do: yourself.
+If you are in a position of pioneering data science in a company and trying to build a team from scratch, you will often encounter a large bias in everything you do: yourself.

 2. Lone wolf cave

 Data Science is now where software development was 30 years ago.
 Most experts are solitaires living on the edge between genius and autism.
 Happy to do all the work ‘til late night on their laptops with zero or minimal interaction with the rest of the universe.
 This attitude is highly efficient for small PoCs but completely useless to any serious production development.
 The spirit of collaboration, sharing, and adoption of the best practices known from the software development world must be systematically cultivated and actively enforced by you.
 No exceptions.

 Sanity check no. 2: What is the bus factor of your team?
 If it is 1, you have a problem.